 Company History

-ArthroFill is the result of years of research and development, inspired by the passion of our founders for sports, wellness, and health.
+ArthroFill is the result of years of research and development – driven by our founders' passion for movement, health, and science.

-The company PROCEANIS was founded in 2010 in Hamburg.
-But the roots of our idea go back to the 1970s, when veterinarians began using hyaluronic acid for joint support – initially as an injection.
-In the 1990s, hyaluronic acid was also used in human medicine, especially in the treatment of osteoarthritis.
-Since the 2000s, it has also been used as a feed additive for sport horses.
+The roots go back to the 1970s: back then, veterinarians began using hyaluronic acid to support joints – initially in the form of injections.
+In the 1990s, it also entered human medicine, especially in the treatment of osteoarthritis.
+Since the 2000s, hyaluronic acid has also been used as a supplementary feed for sport horses.

-Since then, ArthroFill has been inspiring more and more people who want to naturally support their joint health and well-being.
+Today, ArthroFill inspires people who want to naturally support their joint health and actively maintain their mobility – from everyday life to competitive sports.

 Press reviews